SEO tools in comparison, the big overview. Find the SEO software that suits you best from our top SEO tools.

 Content or landing page analysis

 A landing page should contain exactly the information that the user also expects based on his search query.
-Important elements that are checked by the SEO program as part of the content or landing page analysis are therefore, for example, keyword density, relevance of the text to the keyword or checking the readability of the entire content.
+Important elements that are checked by the SEO program as part of the content or landing page analysis are, therefore, for example, keyword density, the relevance of the text to the keyword, or checking the readability of the entire content.

 Text editor with live analysis

-In order to avoid having to check the functionalities described in the above points later and individually, various providers offer a modern text editor with integrated live analysis.
-This allows you to check the factors of content and text optimization (e.g. readability, content relevance or keyword density) that are important for a top search engine ranking directly when entering the text.
+To avoid having to check the functionalities described in the above points later and individually, various providers offer a modern text editor with integrated live analysis.
+This allows you to check the factors of content and text optimization (e.g. readability, content relevance, or keyword density) that are important for a top search engine ranking directly when entering the text.
 This will save you valuable time and help you avoid mistakes right from the start.